Cryptotriton monzoni

 Cryptotriton monzoni is a species of salamander in the family Plethodontidae.
-It is endemic to Guatemala and known only from near its type locality, Cerro del Mono near La Unión, Zacapa Department.
-The specific name monzoni honors José Monzón, a Guatemalan entomologist who helped the authors with the fieldwork.
-Common name Monzon's hidden salamander has been coined for it.
+It is endemic to Guatemala and is known only from near its type locality, Cerro del Mono, near La Unión, Zacapa Department.
+The specific name monzoni honors José Monzón, a Guatemalan entomologist who assisted the authors with their fieldwork.
+The common name Monzon's hidden salamander has been proposed for this species.